-This report is the actuarial valuation of the Airways Pension Scheme as at 31 March 2021.
-I have prepared it for the Trustee, who should forward a copy to the Company along with any recommendations in accordance with Clause 11(a) of the Trust Deed.
-The actuarial valuation is required under the terms of Clause 11 of the Scheme Rules and Part 3 of the Pensions Act 2004.
+This report is the actuarial valuation of the Airways Pension Scheme as at 31 March 2024 and I have prepared it for the Trustee.
+As noted in the Limitations section of this report, others may not rely on it.

+The actuarial valuation is required under the terms of Clause 11 of the Trust Deed & Rules and Part 3 of the Pensions Act 2004; a copy of this report must be provided to the Company within seven days of its receipt, along with any recommendations in accordance with Clause 11(a) of the Trust Deed & Rules.

 The main purposes of the actuarial valuation are to review the financial position of the Scheme relative to its statutory funding objective and to determine the appropriate level of future contributions.

-The report explains the financial position of the Scheme at 31 March 2021 using several different measures of its liabilities and how it has changed since the previous valuation at 31 March 2018.
-It also describes how the Scheme has been financed since the valuation date and provides commentary on how the funding position is expected to evolve in the future.
-Finally, it sets out additional information related to the actuarial valuation of the Scheme as at 31 March 2021, including risks faced by the Scheme, membership data and asset information.
+The report explains the financial position of the Scheme at 31 March 2024 using several different measures of its liabilities and how it has changed since the previous valuation at 31 March 2021.
+It also describes the strategy that has been agreed between the Trustee and Company for financing the Scheme in future and provides projections of the funding position to the expected date of the next valuation.
+Finally, it sets out additional information related to the actuarial valuation of the Scheme as at 31 March 2024, including risks faced by the Scheme, membership data and asset information.

-This report and the work involved in the actuarial valuation are within the scope of and comply with the Financial Reporting Council's Technical Actuarial Standards 100: Principles for Technical Actuarial Work and 300: Pensions.
+This report and the work involved in the actuarial valuation are within the scope of and comply with the Financial Reporting Council's Technical Actuarial Standards 100: General Actuarial Standards and 300: Pensions.
+This confirmation is provided on the basis that this report conveys the results of the calculations required under the Pensions Act 2004 and is not intended to support any decisions.